jamesoram/ee-code-test/README.md

 There is also no privacy policy and no cookie message, which could lead to legal problems.

 Finally, as my exploratory testing timebox is finishing, I try to input letters into the price box.
 The server responds with an HTTP 500 error.
 This is an issue as both the front-end and the back-end should validate the data.
+The price textbox allows me to enter a floating point number as long as I use a dot.
+Using a comma returns a 500.
+I would love to test this in other browsers given more time.